renderghost/at-science-homepage/content/events/event-atmosphere2026.md

 ---

-## Speakers

-`Coming Soon`

-## Attend ATScience2026
+## Attend ATScience 2026

-To attend in person at ATScience2026, you'll need a ticket to the main AtmosphereConf2026 event.
+To attend in person at ATScience 2026, you'll need a ticket to the main AtmosphereConf2026 event.
 Your conference pass grants access to all official side events, including our science-focused sessions throughout the week.

 > [!WARNING]
-> A ticket for **AtmosphereConf2026** is required if you plan to attend ATScience2026 **in-person**.
+> A ticket for **AtmosphereConf2026** is required if you plan to attend ATScience 2026 **in-person**.
 >
 > **<a href="https://ti.to/atmosphereconf/atmosphereconf2026" target="_blank">Purchase AtmosphereConf2026 ticket</a>**